koebbe14/Faster-Whisper-GUI/README.md

 # Faster Whisper GUI

 A comprehensive, user-friendly graphical interface for audio and video transcription with advanced speaker diarization capabilities.
 Built on top of `faster-whisper-xxl.exe`, this application makes high-quality transcription, translation, and diarization easy and accessable.
-Faster-whisper-xxl is a modified version of OpenAi Whisper (see Credits and Acknowledgments below)
+Faster-whisper-xxl was developed by Purfview (GitHub) and is a modified version of OpenAi Whisper (see Credits and Acknowledgments below)

 ## 🎯 Overview